Haotian9850/qanat/README.md

-# qanat: a app for your electric cars
+# qanat: an app for your electric cars